gellisun/project-2-epicure/README.md

   }
 }
 ```
 <p>It has a functionality that I managed to implement which is the fact that each user that logs in has a different view, the logged in user can see all the posts (created by him/her and created by other users) but can only see in the wishlist section the posts that were checked as wishlist by him/herself.
-Unfortunately the time run out before I could be able to add the possibility for the user to add to the wishlist other users' posts - functionality I aim to implement after presentation day - at the moment in his/her wishlist can only go the posts marked by him/her.</p>
+Unfortunately the time ran out before I was able to add the possibility for the user to add to the wishlist other users' posts - functionality I aim to implement after presentation day - at the moment in his/her wishlist only the posts marked by him/her can be added.</p>

 ![All Posts](/public/images/README-photos/posts-page.png "All Posts")

 ## Challenges
 <p>The biggest challenge for me was the styling.
-I tried to make it responsive but I run out of time while focusing on functionalities to add on top of my MVP.
+I tried to make it responsive but I ran out of time while focusing on functionalities to add on top of my MVP.
 Also, I spent a whole day going through the documentation for different ways I could implement the add photo functionality.
-At the moment the photos can only be added through a link, what I would like for the future is to implement an API that allows to upload photos from the user's device.</p>
+At the moment the photos can only be added through a link, what I would like for the future is to implement an API that allows uploading photos from the user's device.</p>

 ## Wins
 <p>The biggest win was for me the clarity I had about the processes to implement User-Centric CRUD.
 Thanks to repetition plus the course material I can say I am very confident in how to approach this process.
 By Monday during project week I already had all the CRUD implemented and I am very proud of this achievement.<br>